Robin Arzon

-Robin Amelia Arzón is an American ultramarathon runner and author of the book Shut Up and Run.
-She is also the VP of Fitness Programming and an Instructor at Peloton.
+Robin Amelia Arzón (born September 20, 1981) is an American exercise instructor and author, best known as an instructor at Peloton, for which she is also the Vice President of Fitness Programming.

 Early life and education

-Robin Arzón was born in Philadelphia to a Cuban refugee mother and a Puerto Rican father.
+Arzón was born in Philadelphia to a Cuban refugee mother and a Puerto Rican father.
 Her mother is a doctor who taught herself English by watching PBS.
 Her father is an attorney and former law professor.
 As a child, she was encouraged to focus on education and family.
 Athletics were never part of her life growing up.

 Arzón attended New York University, where she graduated magna cum laude.
 Afterwards, she went on to attend Villanova University School of Law.

 Career

 Law career

 Arzón graduated from Villanova University School of Law in 2007 and spent seven years as a corporate litigator at Paul, Hastings, Janofsky & Walker, LLP.
 She was inspired and encouraged by her father, also an attorney, to pursue a career in law.